Let’s innovate

 The student puts their knowledge into practice by matching clauses to form a sentence.
 Then, they fill in the gaps using the appropriate relative clause.

-The student reads a lecture about scientific developments and completes the reading comprehension that follows.
+The student reads a lecture transcript about scientific developments and does the reading comprehension exercises that follow.

 New words are extracted from the text for the student to match them with their meanings.